How to change the hostname on Linux

 The pretty hostname is a name the user uses to refer to the local system.
 A user can choose and configure any name as the pretty hostname.
 Linux uses this name only to interact with the user.
 It does not put any formatting-related restrictions on this name.

 A static hostname is a name the services running on the local system use to refer to the local system.
-Linux puts some formatting-related restrictions on this name.
+Linux restricts this name in some formatting ways.

 A transient hostname is a name that other computers on the network use to refer to the local system.
-Linux dynamically picks this name from network configuration.
-Linux applies the same formatting-related restrictions on this name that it applies to the static hostname.
+Linux dynamically picks this name from the network configuration and applies the same formatting-related restrictions.

 Restrictions for the static and transient hostnames